Sylvester Stallone: 2006–present: Franchise films

 Also that year, Stallone wrote, directed and starred in the ensemble action film The Expendables.
-The movie, which was filmed during summer/winter 2009, was released on August 13, 2010.
+The film, which was filmed during summer/winter 2009, was released on August 13, 2010.
 Joining him in the film were fellow action stars Jason Statham, Jet Li, and Dolph Lundgren, as well as Terry Crews, Mickey Rourke, Randy Couture, Eric Roberts, and Stone Cold Steve Austin, and cameos by fellow '80s action icons Bruce Willis and Arnold Schwarzenegger.
-The movie took US$34,825,135 in its opening weekend, going straight in at No. 1 in the US box office.
+The film took US$34,825,135 in its opening weekend, going straight in at No. 1 in the US box office.
 The figure marked the biggest opening weekend in Stallone's career.
 In summer 2010, Brazilian company O2 Filmes released a statement saying it was still owed more than US$2 million for its work on the film.
 In 2011, Stallone provided the voice of a lion in Kevin James' comedy Zookeeper.

 The Expendables 2 was released August 17, 2012; the sequel received a positive critical reception of 67% on Rotten Tomatoes, as opposed to the original's 41%.
 As well as returning cast members from the first film, the ensemble cast also included Jean-Claude Van Damme and Chuck Norris.
 That year, Stallone co-wrote the book for the Broadway musical adaptation of Rocky.

 In 2013, Stallone starred in the action film Bullet to the Head, directed by Walter Hill, based upon Alexis Nolent's French graphic novel Du Plomb Dans La Tete.
 Also in 2013, he starred in the action thriller Escape Plan, along with Arnold Schwarzenegger and Jim Caviezel, and in the sports comedy drama Grudge Match alongside Robert De Niro, harkening back to the Rocky franchise.
 Stallone was reported to be developing an English-language remake of the Spanish film No Rest for the Wicked, though the project was shelved.
 That year Stallone was credited as writer for the Jason Statham action film vehicle Homefront.

 The Expendables 3, the third installment in the ensemble action film series, was released on August 15, 2014.
 The returning ensemble cast also added Wesley Snipes, Antonio Banderas, Mel Gibson and Harrison Ford.
 This film was negatively received by both critics and audiences and became the lowest-grossing film in the series.